reedF/rmi-demo/README.md

 rmi-demo
 ========

-rpc service demo for httpInvoker and hessian
+Using annotation to do rpc service demo for httpInvoker and hessian